YourRoots Logo

 Children(s): James Whitworth, John Whitworth, Lola Whitworth, Harriet Whitworth, Samuel Whitworth

-Early life: Sarah Elizabeth "Eliza" Bruce arrived in Hart County, Georgia, USA in 1842, born to James Madison Bruce and Elizabeth "Bettie" F. Franks.
-Over time, Sarah Elizabeth "Eliza" Bruce formed a family with George Winston Whitworth, which included James Matthew Whitworth, John Winston Whitworth, Lola A Whitworth, Harriet Elizabeth Whitworth and Samuel Holland Whitworth.
-Sarah Elizabeth "Eliza" Bruce concluded life in Poplar Springs, Franklin, Georgia, USA in 1913.
+The story of Sarah Elizabeth "Eliza" Bruce began in 1842 in Hart County, Georgia, USA.
+In 1860, Sarah Elizabeth "Eliza" Bruce resided in Subdivision, Carnesville, Franklin, Georgia, USA.
+In 1900, Sarah Elizabeth "Eliza" Bruce resided in Gumlog, Franklin, Georgia, USA.
+Sarah Elizabeth "Eliza" Bruce married George Winston Whitworth, and had children including James Matthew Whitworth, John Winston Whitworth, Lola A Whitworth, Harriet Elizabeth Whitworth, Samuel Holland Whitworth.
+Sarah Elizabeth "Eliza" Bruce passed away in 1913 in Poplar Springs, Franklin, Georgia, USA.

 Find more search results for Sarah Bruce